 Beavers are among the largest of rodents in North America.
 They can weigh anywhere from 30-60 pounds and can grow to be over 40 inches in length.
 They have reddish-brown fur and a hairless, paddle-shaped tail used for swimming in waters.

 Beavers live near the water.
-Beavers cut down small-medium trees to dam up streams and rivers to create ponds.
-One beaver can cut down over 200 trees in a year.
+They cut down small-medium trees to dam up streams and rivers to create ponds.
+One beaver can usually cut down over 200 trees in a year.

-Eastern striped skunks are common throughout the United State and are found in Maryland.
+Eastern striped skunks are common throughout the United States and are also found in Maryland.
 They often find their way into homes and other outdoor structures.
 They are about the size of the common house cat and weigh up to 8 pounds.
-They have a white stripe on their forehead which splits into two stripes running down the sides of it’s back.
+Skunks have a white stripe on their forehead which then splits into two stripes running down the sides of it’s back.
 Their tails are long and bushy and colored black and white.

 When threatened, striped skunks will try to flee or will stomp their front feet as a warning signal.
 However, if the skunk continues to feel threatened, the skunk will stand upright on its front feet and spray a very foul smelling liquid (called butyl mercaptan) out of scent glands in its backside.

 Maryland has ten species of bats.
 Some live in Maryland all year long while others migrate to Maryland in the spring and fall.
 Some species live in groups called colonies while others prefer to live alone or in small families.

 Bats are the only mammals that can fly using their hands, which are also their wings.
 Bats have sharp tiny teeth that are designed for eating insects, a mainstay of their diet.
 However, they are generally not known to be aggressive to humans.